Gene Structure and Regulation

 Organized around the Stem Cell Research Center (SCRC), the University of California, Irvine is currently on the cutting edge of stem cell research.
 The SCRC was established in 2005 by the School of Biological Sciences and the School of Medicine with the stated goal of promoting basic and clinical stem cell research and training at UCI and collaborating institutions.
 The SCRC has grown rapidly in the past year.
 It has built and equipped a laboratory core facility, located in the University Research Park (Theory Building).
 The core facility has been designed to promote stem cell technology, resources, expertise, and training in all aspects of stem cell biology.

 The biotechnology community has recognized the applicability of stem cells for use in treating human disease for several years.
 Many companies have devoted significant portions of their research and development budgets into stem cell biology research platforms.
 As such, the need for well-trained scientists, skilled in the growth and manipulation of stem cells, is currently on the rise.
-Therefore, UCI now offers an Emphasis in Stem Cell Biology in conjunction with our Masters in Biotechnology graduate program.

 The structural biology group within the department uses physical, chemical and x-ray crystallography techniques to study proteins and nucleic acids.
 It has a highly active group in x-ray crystallography which uses high resolution analysis (1.0 Å or better) to understand the structure-function relationship.
 The faculty members in each group work closely with each other.
 For example, a member of the x-ray crystallography group has identified an enzyme that is a promising target for anti-parasitic and anti-bacterial drugs.
 The department has an active group in parasitic diseases and, thus, the two groups are working together to solve major medical problems of parasitic infections.
 The x-ray group has obtained detailed structures of many proteins of biological importance.